21 Great Day Trips From New York City

 Sandy Hook, New Jersey

-While there were plenty of people swimming in the water, some people found it too cold.
+While plenty of people were swimming in the water, some found it too cold.
 If that is the case, you can relax on the sand and enjoy the people-watching.
-At Lot D beach, there is the option to rent chairs and umbrellas if you don’t want to bring your own.
+At Lot D beach, you can rent chairs and umbrellas if you don’t want to bring your own.
 They also have a small selection of food trucks.

-Sandy Hook is not the typical beach like you think of on the Jersey Shore.
+Sandy Hook is not the typical beach you think of on the Jersey Shore.
 There is no boardwalk or nightlife.
-It’s just a nice beach, that’s easy to get to for a relaxing summer day.
-On a clear day, you will be able to see the skyline of New York City in the distance.
+It’s a lovely beach that’s easy to get to for a relaxing summer day.
+On a clear day, you can see the skyline of New York City in the distance.

 Day trips from New York City